-- 1. History, heritage and culture (Represents the historical development, ethnic heritage or cultural characteristics of the city, state, or county), - 2.
-Historic event (Location of, or association with the site of a significant historic event), - 3.
-Significant persons (Identification with a person or persons who significantly contributed to the culture and development of the city, state, or county), - 4.
-Architecture (Embodiment of distinguishing characteristics of an architectural style, landscape design, method of construction, exceptional craftsmanship, architectural innovation, or contains details which represent folk or ethnic art), - 5.
-Architect or master building (Represents the work of an architect, designer, or master builder whose individual work has influenced the development of the city, state, or county.), - 6.
-Historic context (Relationship to other distinctive buildings, sites, or areas which are eligible for preservation based on historic, cultural, or architectural characteristics.), - 7.
-Unique visual feature (Unique location of singular physical characteristics representing an established and familiar visual feature of a neighborhood, community, or the city that is a source of pride or cultural significance), - 8.
-Archaeological (Archeological or paleontological value in that it has produced or can be expected to produce data affecting theories of historic or prehistoric interest), - 9.
-National and state recognition (Eligible of or designated as a National Historic Landmark, Recorded Texas Historic Landmark, State Archeological Landmark, American Civil Engineering Landmark, or eligible for inclusion in the National Register of Historic Places), and - 10.
-Historic education (Represents an era of architectural, social, or economic history that allows an understanding of how the place or area was used by past generations).
+- (4) Architecture: Embodiment of distinguishing characteristics of an architectural style, landscape design, method of construction, exceptional craftsmanship, architectural innovation, or contains details which represent folk or ethnic art. - (5) Architect or master builder: Represents the work of an architect, designer or master builder whose individual work has influenced the development of the city, state, or country. - (6) Historic context: Relationship to other distinctive buildings, sites, or areas which are eligible for preservation based on historic, cultural, or architectural characteristics. - (7) Unique visual feature: Unique location of singular physical characteristics representing an established and familiar visual feature of a neighborhood, community or the city that is a source of pride or cultural significance. - (8) Archaeological: Archaeological or paleontological value in that it has produced or can be expected to produce data affecting theories of historic or prehistoric interest. - (9) National and state recognition: Eligible for or designated as a National Historic Landmark, Recorded Texas Historic Landmark, State Archeological Landmark, American Civil Engineering Landmark, or eligible for inclusion in the National Register of Historic Places. - (10) Historic education: Represents an era of architectural, social, or economic history that allows an understanding of how the place or area was used by past generations."